 1. Not acting my wage

 I was already drawing a small income but I was not acting my wage.
-I was chasing labels and made impulse purchases, ate out at nice restaurants and went on holidays in a bid to create a ‘cool’ image.
+I was chasing labels and luxury products and made impulse purchases, ate out at nice restaurants and went on holidays in a bid to create a ‘cool’ image.

 I definitely succeeded in cultivating this image but with all honesty and the benefit of hindsight, I would say that this was very immature thinking.
 While I was not living beyond my means, I was definitely living from pay cheque to pay cheque.
 This also meant that I had no emergency funds at all.
 Now that I am a father with dependents, I would never want to find myself in such a precarious situation again.